Coupling technology to replace Servo couplings.

 - No moving parts

-The servo coupling has been an industry standard for a number of years, for engineers looking for a flexible coupling solution for high speed minimal misalignment applications.
+The servo coupling has been an industry standard for a number of years for motion control, for engineers looking for a flexible coupling solution for high speed minimal misalignment applications.

 The downside is it wasn’t able to handle angles much larger than 2° and the ability to handle torque is minimal.
-The Twin Spring coupling dual spring design allows for minimal windup, non-balanced maintenance free coupling solution with the positives of increased torque capacity and increased flexibility even at speed.
+The Twin Spring coupling dual spring design allows for minimal windup, non-balanced maintenance free coupling solution with the positives of increased torque capacity and increased flexibility even at speed which ideal for motion control for servo motors.

 This means where applications that need increased torque and misalignment while still working at high speed can now be achieved without resorting to a jaw or elastomeric coupling (which still cannot work at increased angle misalignment.